dpiras/GMM-MI/README.md

 Welcome to GMM-MI!
 This documentation is a work in progress.

 Current missing features include:
+- full documentation and testing of the main module gmm_mi.py
-- more test notebooks, including all results from the paper.
+- more test notebooks, including all results from the paper
-- the installation instructions (including an example calculation).
+- the installation instructions (including an example calculation of MI).

 ## Current state